craigbarratt/hass-pyscript-jupyter/README.md

 ## Caveats

-The pyscript Jupyter kernel is an experimental feature and it will probably evolve with new features and capabilities (and no doubt there are bugs that will need to be fixed).
-Here are some caveats about using it.
+Here are some caveats about using specific clients with the pyscript Jupyter kernel:

 For Jupyter notebook:
 * Jupyter notebook supports a wide range of extensions, called nbextensions.
 Some of these might not